ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of Phosphatidylcholine (from Sunflower Lecithin)?

-from Sunflower Lecithin is our top-ranked form of Phosphatidylcholine (from Sunflower Lecithin), classified as T1 Preferred with S2 bioavailability.
-We compared 1 forms in our formulary.
+Phosphatidylcholine is our top-rated form of Phosphatidylcholine (from Sunflower Lecithin), and we compared 1 forms in our formulary to rank it.

 1forms compared